FLC-Technologies/jde-technical/README.md

 > Present data insights

-**Please commit your work regularly to show your development process.**
+**Please commit your work regularly to the new repository to show your development process.**

 Include a section in your README explaining: